oxzi/workadventure-playground/README.md

 [Work Adventure][workadventure] maps, especially for the [rC3][rc3-howto].
 Contains

 - a vision of the Hackspace Marburg \[hsmr\],
-- a part of Uni Marburg's Mehrzweckgebäude area C4,
+- a part of Uni Marburg's Mehrzweckgebäude area C4, and
-- a comfy bonfire place, and finally
+- a comfy bonfire place.
-- a lobby dispatching to the other maps.

 ## Tiles